vincentarelbundock/Rdatasets/doc/openintro/rst/mtl.rst

       `doi:10.1371/journal.pone.0195549 <https://doi.org/10.1371/journal.pone.0195549>`__.

-      Thank you to Professor Silas Bergen of Winona State University for pointing us to this data set!
+      Thank you to Professor Silas Bergen of Winona State University for pointing us to this dataset!

       .. rubric:: References
          :name: references